Microsoft's Default Font Is at the Center Of a Government Corruption Case

 Rock the bad font

 Reminds me of Dan Rather & CBS!
-(Score:1)
+(Score:3, Informative)

 Dan Rather was adamant that they had genuine documents proving that George W. Bush shirked his duty in the Air National Guard and avoided being drafted to Vietnam.